-5.2.5 Transmission Belt Adjustment:

-- a) Stop engine and wait for all moving parts to stop.
-Remove key or spark plug wire(s). - b) To tighten transmission belt, loosen the 3/8" nyloc nut on transmission belt idler pulley.
-Slide bolt inward in slot and retighten nyloc nut. - c) When properly adjusted, the belt should have 1/2" (12 mm) of deflection with three pounds (13.3 Nt) of pressure on the belt midway between the transmission and engine pulley.

-5.2.6 Wheel drive belts and scrapers:
+- 5.2.5 Transmission Belt Adjustment: - a) Stop engine and remove spark plug wire(s). - b) To tighten transmission belt, loosen the 3/8" nyloc nut on transmission belt idler pulley.
+Slide bolt inward in slot and retighten nyloc nut. - c) When properly adjusted, the belt should have 1/2" of deflection with three pounds of pressure on the belt midway between the transmission and engine pulley. - 5.2.6 Wheel drive belts and scrapers: - a) If wheel traction appears to be slipping, drive lever rods may be touching bottom of neutral lock/park brake latch slot.
+To adjust, refer to directions in Section 3.11